About

 Jenna is a formerly Washington, DC-based corporate queen turned artsy outdoor enthusiast.
 She completed a northbound Appalachian Trail thru-hike in 2021, and it totally changed her life.
 For her, hiking is one of the most joyful ways to gain confidence, channel creativity, and build community with other people.
 When she's not in the woods, you can find her hanging at a coffee shop in West Asheville or performing spoken word poetry at a local open mic.
 She is so jazzed to go hiking together!!

-Melissa Watkins, Private Backpacking Trip Consultant
+Melissa Watkins, Private Trip Coordinator

 Melissa grew up in Florida where she spent many hours watching wildlife and guiding kayak tours.
 She has also guided many backpacking, canoeing, and rafting trips in Western North Carolina and loves nothing more than sharing the outdoors with new friends.
 A former college professor, she is an educator at heart.
 When not at work, she loves to paddle, bake, teach her young son about the outdoors, and bask in the sunshine.

-Matt "Gnome" Dobson, Lead Guide
+Matt "Gnome" Dobson, Guide

 Having moved around the world pursuing other professional interests, Matt has decided Western North Carolina is the place for him and helping to expose others to our natural world is the perfect way to spend his time.
 Matt has over 12,000 trail miles on his legs, including thru-hikes of the Appalachian Trail, Continental Divide Trail, John Muir Trail, and Long Trail.
 He has a Plant Sciences degree from the University of Tennessee and has spent many of his hours in nature studying its science and history.